Vyral/kwasi-bowie/_posts/2019-06-06-an-enlightening-interview-with-christopher-small-of-cms-law-firm.md

 {% include youtube.html %}

-Today I brought in Christopher Small, owner of CMS Law Firm, to discuss the formation, purpose, and philosophy of his firm, and to hear about the wisdom he’s gained in the process.
-You won’t want to miss this.
+<p style="text-align: center;"><em>Today I brought in Christopher Small, owner of CMS Law Firm, to discuss the formation, purpose, and philosophy of his firm, and to hear about the wisdom he’s gained in the process.
+You won’t want to miss this.</em></p>

 Christopher Small originally started CMS Law Firm back in 2009 as a criminal offense and personal injury attorney.
 Over time, he morphed the firm’s purpose and ultimately restarted in 2016 as an estate planning firm.